 The Company recognizes transfers between levels of the fair value hierarchy as of the end of the reporting period.
-There were no transfers between Level 2 and Level 3 during the three months ended March 31, 2023.
+There were no transfers between Level 2 and Level 3 during the six months ended June 30, 2023.

 The common stock warrants issued in connection with the Company's equity raises in July 2022 and November 2022 were classified as liabilities at the time of issuance due to certain cash settlement adjustment features that were not deemed to be indexed to the Company's stock.
 The warrant liability is remeasured each reporting period with the change in fair value recorded to other income (expense) in the consolidated statement of operations and comprehensive loss until the warrants are exercised, expired, reclassified or otherwise settled.
-The fair value of the pre-funded warrant liability is equal to its intrinsic value due to the nominal exercise price.
 The fair value of the warrant liability was estimated using a Black-Scholes Option Pricing Model.